Last Updated: December 6, 2022

 Manufactured housing is simply a housing unit that is built entirely in a factory.
-Formerly known as mobile homes, the newer term officially replaced this older one in June, 1976, when the so-called HUD Code went into effect in the U.S. And many of our relatives still talk about trailers and trailer parks, and lament their rundown appearance on rural lanes.
+Formerly known as mobile homes, the newer term officially replaced this older one in June, 1976, when the so-called HUD Code went into effect in the U.S.

 Theoretically, the HUD Code supersedes all state and local codes, so that manufactured homes are legal anywhere that conventionally constructed stick-built single-family homes are allowed.
 However, zoning boards and administrators have become exceedingly clever at inserting requirements that the factory-built unit cannot meet.

 For example, if the minimum width of a home is 25 feet, that will exclude most double-wide and certainly the older single-wide mobile home.
 Sometimes basements are required, and other requirements difficult to meet through factory-supplied homes may be imposed.

 Typically both developers and citizens simply give in to local zoning authority because all of the savings that could be realized through purchasing a factory-built unit would be given up in the legal battle against local zoning.